cxd309/MagLev-2024-Coverage-Paradox-Notebook/README.md

 The other parameters are taken from a specification released by Siemens for a fleet of trains produced for the Munich metro [4].

 ### Assumptions
-For this demonstration it is fundementally assumed that the journey exists in 2 dimensional space.
+For this demonstration it is fundementally assumed that the journey exists in 1-dimensional space.

-It is also assumed that the population distribution is constant and from this the interstation distance is constant along the line.
+It is assumed that the population distribution is homogeneous and therefore the interstation distance is constant along the line.
 From this it is also derrived that the average distance for any user's origin and destination from a station is a quarter of the interstation distance.

 There is no account taken of time taken to walk from the station enterance to the platform or impact of crowds at peak times.
 This would normally add some time and would include time to scan tickets and other station activities.